Punktum-dk/epp-service-specification/README.md

 Please note that some information is not disclosed when using Object Query Commands.
 See the specific commands for more information.

-Additionally DK Hostmaster does not implement the optional `contact:disclose` element.
+Additionally Punktum dk does not implement the optional `contact:disclose` element.

 > An OPTIONAL <contact:disclose> element that allows a client to
 > identify elements that require exceptional server-operator